rogorido/sistercities/sistercities.md

 # Lesson Goals

-By the end of this lesson you will:
+By the end of this lesson you will be able:

-1. be able to extract data from XXX using the query language  SPARQL
+1. to extract data from XXX using the query language  SPARQL
-2. be able to make different queries to
+2. to make different queries to
-3. be able to import the extracted data to R
+3. to import the extracted data to R
-4. be able to analyze the data using R
+4. to analyze the data using R
-5. be able to plot the data using 'normal plot' the package ggplot
+5. to plot the data using 'normal plot' the package ggplot
-6. be able to plot the data in maps with ggplot
+6. to plot the data in maps with ggplot

 # Semantic web: qué más